MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: Evaluation

-\paragraph{Task-launch overhead.} Because \sys decomposes computation into tasks that are substantially finer-grained than traditional GPU kernels, minimizing per-task overhead is essential for performance. \sys employs several techniques to keep task-launch costs low.
-First, the runtime uses extremely lightweight workers and schedulers: event and task queues are implemented as circular buffers in GPU device memory, and enqueue/dequeue operations rely solely on low-cost {\tt atomicAdd} instructions.
-Second, \sys adopts a decentralized scheduling strategy in which each scheduler assigns tasks using only local state.
+\paragraph{Task-launch overhead.} Because \sys decomposes computation into tasks that are substantially finer-grained than traditional GPU kernels, minimizing per-task launch overhead is essential for performance. \sys uses several techniques to keep task-launch costs low.
+First, the runtime uses lightweight workers and schedulers: event queues and task queues are implemented as circular buffers in GPU device memory, and enqueue and dequeue operations rely only on low-cost {\tt atomicAdd} instructions.
+Second, \sys uses decentralized scheduling, in which each scheduler assigns tasks using local state.
 This design avoids global coordination and eliminates the communication and synchronization overheads inherent to globally coordinated scheduling.

-While \sys currently uses decentralized scheduling, the runtime is designed to support alternative strategies, including globally coordinated scheduling, with only minor code modifications.
-Exploring these designs and their performance trade-offs is an interesting direction for future work.
+Although the current implementation uses decentralized scheduling, the runtime is designed to support alternative policies, including globally coordinated scheduling, with minor code changes.
+Exploring these policies and their performance trade-offs is an interesting direction for future work.

-\paragraph{Supporting runtime dynamism.} To demonstrate \sys’s ability to support highly dynamic workloads, we extend the system with mechanisms required for LLM serving, including {\em continuous batching}~\cite{yu2022orca} and {\em paged attention}~\cite{kwon2023vllm}.
-When processing the start event of a task graph, the scheduler prepares a new decoding iteration by (1) removing completed requests from the previous iteration, (2) admitting newly arrived requests, and (3) updating per-request KV-cache metadata.
-All of this logic executes within a single task, and the KV-cache metadata is stored in device memory for direct use by paged-attention tasks.
+\paragraph{Supporting runtime dynamism.} To demonstrate \sys's ability to support highly dynamic workloads, we extend the system with mechanisms required for LLM serving, including continuous batching~\cite{yu2022orca} and paged attention~\cite{kwon2023vllm}.
+When processing the start event of a \graph, the scheduler prepares a new decoding iteration by (1) removing completed requests from the previous iteration, (2) admitting newly arrived requests, and (3) updating per-request KV-cache metadata.
+This logic executes as a single task, and the KV-cache metadata is stored in device memory for direct access by attention tasks.

-To handle the dynamic batch sizes intrinsic to LLM serving, \sys generates multiple \graphs specialized for representative batch sizes (powers of two up to the maximum batch).
-At runtime, the scheduler selects the appropriate graph based on the current batch size.
-This approach allows the compiler to produce \graphs optimized for specific batch sizes while still preserving flexibility for highly dynamic workloads.
+To handle the dynamic batch sizes intrinsic to LLM serving, \sys generates multiple \graphs specialized for representative batch sizes, using powers of two up to the maximum batch size.
+At runtime, the scheduler selects the appropriate \graph based on the current batch size.
+This approach allows the compiler to generate \graphs optimized for specific batch sizes while preserving flexibility for dynamic serving workloads.

 \if 0

 \fi